Automattic/jetpack/to-test.md

 ### Blocks

+#### Mailchimp

+We've added 2 new options to the existing Mailchimp block.
+You'll locate them in the block sidebar when adding a block to a post or page.

+- If you've defined groups in your [Maichimp Audience settings](https://mailchimp.com/help/create-new-audience-group/), you'll see that option in the block sidebar.
+- In your Audience Settings, you can also define custom Audience fields and MERGE tags.
+You can use those to create a new field for your forms, and you can add info about that field to your block settings in the block editor.
+This will allow you to track where subscriptions are coming from.

+Give that a try, try using the forms you create, and see if the fields are updated accordingly when looking at your subscriber list on Maichimp.com.
+Bonus points if you also try to sign up when using the AMP plugin on the site!

 #### Pinterest

 This release introduces **a new Pinterest block**.
 This block allows you to insert various Pinterest links (pins, boards, profiles) that will be automatically converted into a Pinterest embed in your posts.